It’s already 2022 and content is still king.

 You might look at B2C brands like Ben & Jerry’s, Glossier, or Tom’s Shoes as examples, here.
 All have a clear “thing,” or identity at their core, permeating every blog post, live stream, and UGC campaign.

-To establish a clear “thing” like the top B2Cs, it helps to create a brand persona that you can use to establish a consistent throughline across every story you tell.
+To establish a clear “thing” like the top B2Cs, it helps to create a brand persona that you can use to establish a consistent throughline across every story you tell, every video you produce, and even your logo design.

 So, consider what your brand might be like if it were a real person.